adidesai18/google-cloud-func/README.md

 ## Add project to GitHub

 1. `git init` Creates git repository to current directory
-2. `git remote add origin https://github.com/adidesai9009/google-cloud-func.git` Add files to hub
+2. `git remote add origin https://github.com/adidesai9009/google-cloud-func.git` Create a new, empty Git repository on your remote server
 3. `git status` Shows the status of repository
 4. `ls -a ` show all hidden files
 5. If your are using git for first time then use this commands before running below commands